 If you are seeking a second opinion from Dr. Gorin, please bring a copy of your orthodontic records to your initial consultation with Dr. Gorin.

 Click the button below to download a Request for Duplication of Orthodontic Records document.
 This document is used to formally request duplications of your records from the previous orthodontist.
 Upon receipt of the document, the orthodontist will supply you with duplications of your records.
 Our office can also make a request for your records if you prefer.
-A complete set of orthodontic records includes panoramic x-ray, cephalometric x-ray, models and photos.
+A complete set of orthodontic records includes panoramic and cephalometric x-rays, an intra-oral scan and photos.

 What to Expect at Your Diagnostic Records Appointment

 Our office uses the information obtained from your diagnostic records to develop a comprehensive treatment plan.
-X-rays and molds of the mouth will be taken at this visit.
-In the old days, these molds were poured into stone so that a representation of the mouth could be obtained.
-Today, our office uses state-of-the-art technology that includes sending the molds to a scanning lab.
-The scanning process turns the information obtained from the molds into a digitized representation of the oral condition.
-This data is then uploaded to our computers so that Dr. Gorin can perform a detailed analysis.
-Specific landmarks on the x-rays are also digitized so that growth patterns, space availability and responses to proposed treatment can be evaluated.
-The records appointment takes about 30 minutes.
+X-rays, photos and an intra-oral scan will be taken at this visit.
+The data is then uploaded to our computers so that Dr. Gorin can perform a detailed analysis.
+Specific landmarks on the x-rays and scans are digitized so that growth patterns, space availability and responses to proposed treatment can be evaluated.
+The diagnostic records appointment takes about 30 minutes.